zorp-corp/jock-lang/README.md

 ### NockApp

-The NockApp framework consists of Sword (formerly Ares), a runtime VM interpreter for Nock, the Crown Rust interface, and `hoonc`, which builds Nock programs from Jock or Hoon into executable standalones.
+The NockApp framework consists of NockVM, a runtime VM interpreter for Nock, the NockApp Rust framework, and `hoonc`, which builds Nock programs from Jock or Hoon into executable standalones.

 - [NockApp in Nockchain](https://github.com/zorp-corp/nockchain)
 - [Announcement post](https://zorp.io/blog/nockapp-dev-alpha)